grey-software/website/content/vision/index.md

 # Vision

+## Our Mission

+To empower people to create the open-source software for their communities and societies!

+## Our Objectives

+To create open source software products that serve humanity and

+To design our products and development practices around maximizing our educational impact.

+### Our Project Description

 Imagine if tech organizations prioritized involving communities in their development process as much as they prioritized creating unique, world-class software products.
 Grey Software is a not-for-profit that aims to be such an organization.

 Our approach is centered around involving students in our open-source product-development since they desire real-world software experience so they can get hired in tech or bring their own ideas to life.